Info for

 Program Transfer, Degree Completion and Additional Credentials

-Qualified graduates can go on to take Durham College’s 911 Emergency and Call Centre Communications; Court Support Services; Advanced Law Enforcement and Investigations; Paralegal; Victimology; and Youth Justice and Interventions; programs.
+Qualified graduates can go on to take Durham College’s 911 Emergency and Call Centre Communications; Advanced Law Enforcement and Investigations; or Paralegal program.

 Durham College also offers degree completion opportunities with a number of Canadian and international institutions.
 Sample diploma-to-degree opportunities include: